Heidi Hall - Director

 In 2007 Stefano moved to London where he joined Michael Clark Company and then Rambert Dance Company.
 Since he left school his training has always been focused on the Cunningham technique.
 He took part in several workshops in Italy held by former dancers of the Cunningham Company and at the Cunningham Studio in New York.
 At present Stefano is teaching contemporary and ballet at Laban, Rambert and Central School of Ballet.

-Stephen Williams - Artistic Assistant to the Directors and Men's Ballet Tutor
+Stephen Williams - Men's Ballet Tutor

 Stephen completed his training at the Rambert School of Ballet.
 He then joined Scottish Ballet, where he danced most of the company's repertoire.
 He had several featured roles in many of Peter Darrell's ballets.
 Including Hilarion in Giselle, Prince Ceste in Cheri and Tybalt in Cranko's Romeo and Juliet.
 He joined Central School of Ballet in 1992 to teach the first year boys, after graduating from the Royal Academy of Dance's Professional Dancers' Teaching Course.